sjmeverett/stucumber/README.md

 The handler functions get two parameters:

   * `world` - the world object returned from `createWorld` - for `BeforeAll` and `AfterAll` this is not relevant and is always `null`
-  * `attributes` - a string array of any attributes defined on the feature and/or scenario (if relevant)
+  * `annotations` - an array of any annotations defined on the feature and/or scenario (if relevant)

-You can use the attributes parameter to do custom setup behaviour depending on attributes set on the test.
-Note that a scenario gets the attributes from both the feature and that scenario.
+You can use the annotations parameter to do custom setup behaviour depending on annotations set on the test.

+The context of the hook handling function (i.e., `this`) will be the current feature or scenario, depending on the hook type.

 ### Data tables